xjjon/ServerlessMonitoring/readme.md

-# Monitoring - Serverless Service
+# Monitoring - Serverless Library

 ### Overview

-Simple monitoring service that leverages [serverless framework](https://github.com/serverless/serverless).
+Simple monitoring library that leverages [serverless framework](https://github.com/serverless/serverless).

-The goals of this service is to:
+The goals of this library are to:

 * Provide a simple interface to monitor website health
 * Provide a low-overhead and cost effective solution

-Uses the following Amazon Web Services (AWS) services:
+The library uses the following Amazon Web Services (AWS) services:

 * Lambda
 * CloudFormation